abhishekkr/dory/docs/usage.md

 * Dory server provides admin api accessible by HTTP Header `X-DORY-ADMIN-TOKEN: <admin-token>`.
 > This `admin-token` need to be configured as environment variable `DORY_ADMIN_TOKEN` with value of more than 256 characters.
 Else it is not usable.
+>
-> admin tasks of List and Purge of all keys
+> Admin tasks of List and Purge of all keys.
+>
-> just a reminder values are not decipherable using this,as that's only possible using tokens... though they can be deleted in encrypted state itself
+> Just a reminder values are not decipherable using this,as that's only possible using tokens... though they can be deleted in encrypted state itself.

 **Sample docker run command with http port changed to 8000 and admin-token configured**